-Additionally, JMC will in cooperation with MA, carry out monitoring of the implementation of the CP in accordance with the indicators, approve the activities related to Technical Assistance, review the reports provided by the MA on the declarations submitted by Lead Partners and Project Partners on their administrative and financial capacities to fulfil all necessary conditions for project implementation, select and approve applications, approve major changes in the selected operations, establish eligibility rules at the programme level, adopt relevant Programme manuals/documents and call Specific Application Manuals, provide assistance to the MA in carrying out its duties, and approve measures affecting the programme and operations.
+Additionally, JMC will in cooperation with MA, carry out monitoring of the implementation of the CP in accordance with the indicators, select and approve applications, approve major changes in the selected operations, establish eligibility rules at the programme level, adopt relevant Programme manuals/documents and call specific Application Manuals and approve measures affecting the programme and operations.
+The main functions of the JMC are listed in Annex 12.